 This corridor connects the Municipality to areas such as Makhado to the rest of the settlements within the municipal area.
 The upgrading of the road D1468 from gravel to tar has contributed to massive mobility of transport along this corridor.
-The remaining 10 kilometers of unpaved road is being upgraded and will see a huge influx of people from all corners mainly in the northern and western part of the corridor travelling through that corridor.
-The corridor will serve as a conveyor belt to link Vhembe, Capricorn and Waterberg areas.
+The corridor I serves as a conveyor belt to link Vhembe, Capricorn and Waterberg areas.
 Huge spinoffs are created because of the mass movement of people along the corridor.
 An informal taxi rank at Avon crossroad exist as an indication of the growth of the area.